Sansevieria trifasciata ‘Laurentii’ (san-se-VEER-ee-uh try-fask-ee-AH-tuh law-REN-tee-eye) is the most often sold Sansevieria plant variety.

-Use a fresh, coarse, loose well-drained potting mix, such as a cactus mix.
+Use a fresh, coarse, loose, well-drained potting mix, such as cactus.
 Or mix a standard potting soil and coarse sand/pebbles.
 A neutral pH value is preferred.

 The plants’ roots can break weak or brittle pot materials.
-Use a sturdy container made of terracotta, ceramic or heavy plastic.
+Use a sturdy container with drainage holes made of terracotta, ceramic, or heavy plastic.

 The container should have ample surface area for air circulation and good drainage.